 Geographic Range and Distribution - Sherman's short-tailed shrew inhabits the southwestern coast of Florida from the vicinity of Royal Palm (based on the existence of a possible hybrid with B. c. peninsulae) to just north of Fort Myers (Benedict et al. 2006).
-The type series was collected in Lee County, 1 mile north of the Edison Bridge crossing the Caloosahatchee River, 0.25 milesuse metric here and elsewhere east of U.S. Route 41 (Benedict et al. 2006).
-Additional attempts have been made to collect Sherman's short-tailed shrew at the type locality but no individuals have been caught, suggesting that the species is either very rare or has been extirpated from the area (Layne 1992). (pitfall trapping is necessary to catch most shrews, especially the smallest ones.
-This report suffers from lack of details on the methods used by investigators.)
-The potential hybrid with B. c. peninsulae was caught 4.5 miles metric East of Royal Palm Hammock in Collier County, Florida (Benedict et al. 2006).
+The type series was collected in Lee County, 1 mile (1.6 km) north of the Edison Bridge crossing the

+Caloosahatchee River, 0.25 miles (.4 km) east of U.S. Route 41 (Benedict et al. 2006).
+Additional attempts have been made to collect Sherman's short-tailed shrew at the type locality but no individuals have been caught, suggesting that the species is either very rare or has been extirpated from the area (Layne 1992).
+The potential hybrid with B. c. peninsulae was caught 4.5 miles (7.2 km) East of Royal Palm Hammock in Collier County, Florida (Benedict et al. 2006).

 Population Status and Trend - No range-wide population surveys have been conducted.
 Very little information exists about the population of B.c. shermani.
-The subspecies was described by Hamilton (1955) from 27 individuals captured over 4000 trap nights at the type locality.
-No specimens have been caught at that locality since (Cox and Kautz, 2000).
+The subspecies was described by Hamilton (1955) from 27 individuals captured using snaptraps over 4000 trap nights at the type locality.
+No specimens have been caught at that locality since, although research efforts were made in 1956, 1982-1983, and 1984-1985 using a combination of pitfall and livetraps (Cox and Kautz, 2000; Layne 1992).